italiangrid/voms/_posts/2016-9-9-updates-for-several-voms-components.md

 The updated components are:

-- [VOMS Admin 3.5.0][rn-admin]: which fixes problems found in the former releases and introduces new features.
+- [VOMS Admin 3.5.0][rn-admin]: which fixes problems found in former releases and introduces new features.
 More details in the [release notes][rn-admin]
 - [VOMS clients 3.0.7][rn-clients]: starting from this release voms-proxy-init generates RFC proxies by default